 Payment History 35%

-Your bill-paying track record is the largest determining factor in calculating your credit score, making up over a third of your score.
-The big question lenders want to know: Do you make payments on your debt on a consistent basis?
+Your bill-paying track record is the largest determining factor in calculating your credit score, making up over a third of your overall score.
+The big question lenders want to know: Do you make payments on your debts on a consistent basis?
 Not only do they look for any late payments, but if any late payments are flagged, they will dig deeper.
-At that point, they evaluate: how late the payments were, how many late payments are on the report, and how long ago the late payments occurred.
+To that point, they evaluate how late the payments were, how many late payments are on the report, and how long ago the late payments occurred.
 One missed payment can hurt, but if a poor pattern develops, it can take years to climb back to a good credit score.

 This doesn’t just apply to your credit cards.
 If you fail to pay your bills, you risk the company whose payment you neglect, reporting that late payment to the credit bureaus.
 A late payment on your report can negatively impact your credit score for up to seven years.
 Yikes!